-- our Health and Safety Policy is implemented, monitored, developed, communicated effectively, reviewed and amended as required - a health and safety plan of continuous improvement is created and senior staff monitor progress against agreed targets - suitable and sufficient funds, people, materials and equipment are provided to meet all health and safety requirements - senior management designated with health and safety responsibilities are provided with support to enable health and safety objectives to be met - a positive health and safety culture is promoted and that senior management develop a pro-active safety culture which will permeate into all activities undertaken and reach all personnel - a system of communication and consultation with employees is established - effective training programmes have been put in to place - an annual report on the safety performance of the school is presented to the Board
+- our Health and Safety Policy is implemented, monitored, developed, communicated effectively, reviewed and amended as required - a health and safety plan of continuous improvement is created and senior staff monitor progress against agreed targets - suitable and sufficient funds, people, materials and equipment are provided to meet all health and safety requirements - senior management designated with health and safety responsibilities are provided with support to enable health and safety objectives to be met - a positive health and safety culture is promoted and that senior management develop a pro-active safety culture which will permeate into all activities undertaken and reach all personnel - a system of communication and consultation with employees is established - effective training programmes have been put into place - an annual report on the safety performance of the school is presented to the Board

-Heads of Service, Assistant Head and Deputy Head
+Team Managers, Assistant Heads and Deputy Head

-The Deputy Head, Assistant Head and Heads of Service will ensure that in their areas of control:
+The Deputy Head, Assistant Heads and Team Managers will ensure that in their areas of control:

-- they actively lead the implementation of the Health and Safety Policy - they supervise their staff to ensure that they work safely - the completion of written risk assessments of teaching practices and company activities including equipment and substances; that any general advice on safety matters given by the DfE, Local Authority and other relevant bodies in relation to the company are implemented, that this is then translated into written safe methods of working practice - safe methods of work are implemented - inform learners, children, young people, staff and visitors as to their own personal safety and makes sure they are aware of the health and safety procedures in place - risk assessments are regularly reviewed - accidents, ill health and 'near miss' incidents at work are recorded, investigated and reported to the Head Teacher/CEO - they communicate and consult with staff on health and safety issues - they encourage staff to report hazards and raise health and safety concerns - safety training for staff is identified, undertaken and recorded to ensure staff are competent to carry out their work in a safe manner - issues raised by anyone concerning safety are thoroughly investigated and, when necessary, further effective controls implemented - equipment is maintained in a safe condition - personal protective equipment is provided and worn by staff, learners, children and young people and that all are instructed in its use - any safety issues that cannot be dealt with are referred to the Head Teacher/CEO for action - hazardous substances are stored, transported, handled and used in a safe manner according to manufacturers' instructions and established rules and procedures - agreed safety standards are maintained, particularly those relating to housekeeping - all relevant safety documents including DfE Guides, etc. are maintained and made available to all employees - health and safety rules are followed by staff, learners, children, young people and visitors. - they perform regular health and safety inspections within their department.
+- they actively lead the implementation of the Health and Safety Policy - they supervise their staff to ensure that they work safely - the completion of written risk assessments of teaching practices and company activities including equipment and substances; that any general advice on safety matters given by the DfE, Local Authority and other relevant bodies in relation to the company are implemented, that this is then translated into written safe methods of working practice - safe methods of work are implemented - inform learners, staff and visitors as to their own personal safety and makes sure they are aware of the health and safety procedures in place - risk assessments are regularly reviewed - accidents, ill health and 'near miss' incidents at work are recorded, investigated and reported to the Head Teacher/CEO - they communicate and consult with staff on health and safety issues - they encourage staff to report hazards and raise health and safety concerns - safety training for staff is identified, undertaken and recorded to ensure staff are competent to carry out their work in a safe manner - issues raised by anyone concerning safety are thoroughly investigated and, when necessary, further effective controls implemented - equipment is maintained in a safe condition - personal protective equipment is provided and worn by staff and learners, and that staff and learners are instructed in its use - any safety issues that cannot be dealt with are referred to the Head Teacher/CEO for action - hazardous substances are stored, transported, handled and used in a safe manner according to manufacturers' instructions and established rules and procedures - agreed safety standards are maintained, particularly those relating to housekeeping - all relevant safety documents including DfE Guides, etc. are maintained and made available to all employees - health and safety rules are followed by staff and learners

+• they perform regular health and safety inspections within their department.